 - have a full health assessment before you can leave.

 This is because of the increased public health risks in the early stages of isolation.

 Find out more: Exemptions from managed isolation

 International medical evacuations (Medevac)

-If you're evacuated from overseas to New Zealand you'll go straight to the hospital on arrival.
+If you're medically evacuated from overseas to New Zealand you'll go straight to the hospital on arrival, not to MIQ.

 You'll need a medical evacuation exemption from managed isolation.
 The relevant DHB or medical facility can apply on your behalf using their process.
 This includes verifying that they will enable your self-isolation in hospital.